huskywithoutmakeup/SQLVec/README.md

 ### Other

-The experiments further need other DBMS, such as MariaDB.
+The experiments further need other DBMS, such as MariaDB (mysql) and graph database kuzudb.